grey-chair-dev/book-website/README.md

-# Suzanne Collins - Official Website
+# Heirs of Eleusa - Official Website

-A modern, responsive website for bestselling author Suzanne Collins, built with React, TypeScript, and TailwindCSS.
+A modern, responsive website for bestselling author C.E.
+Scott, built with React, TypeScript, and TailwindCSS.

 ## About This Project

 This is a **demonstration project** showcasing the capabilities of our website rebuilding service.
-We rebuilt Suzanne Collins' original website to demonstrate how we can transform outdated websites into modern, high-performing digital experiences.
+We rebuilt C.E.
+Scott's original website to demonstrate how we can transform outdated websites into modern, high-performing digital experiences.

 ### Original Website Analysis

-The original Suzanne Collins website suffered from several common issues that plague outdated websites:
+The original C.E.
+Scott website suffered from several common issues that plague outdated websites:

 - **Poor Mobile Experience**: Non-responsive design that didn't work well on modern devices
 - **Outdated Design**: Visual design that looked dated and didn't reflect current web standards